Jane Rigby (bowls)

 Jane Rigby is a Zimbabwean international lawn bowler.

 Bowls career

 Rigby has represented Zimbabwe at the Commonwealth Games, in the singles event at the 2002 Commonwealth Games.

 She won the silver medal at the 2012 World Singles Champion of Champions in Paphos, Cyprus.

+She was selected by the Zimbabwe team to represent them at the African States Tournament in June 2023, in Namibia, where she won the gold medal in the singles.

+In 2023, she was selected as part of the team to represent Zimbabwe at the for the sport's blue riband event, the 2023 World Outdoor Bowls Championship.
+She participated in the women's singles and the women's pairs events.